GappleCider/GappleCider/README.md

-# Hi welcome to my repo.
+# Hi welcome to my Profile.

 ### I'm GappleCider I like coding AIs and games.